1 — check prerequisites node -v # need Node ≥ 20 → nodejs.org tmux -V # need tmux ≥ 3.0 → brew install tmux

 handmux start --tunnel cloudflare

 Note: the hostname is random and changes every restart — and Cloudflare's public edge can be unstable or unreliable in some regions (e.g. mainland China).
-For a stable URL, or reliable access there, use cloudflare-named or ssh.
+For a stable URL use cloudflare-named; for reliable access inside mainland China use natapp / cpolar (or self-hosted ssh).

 --tunnel cloudflare-named stable domain